FezzedOne/Lonaasan-Persona-Roleplay-Suite/readme.md

 8. "Stickymotes"
 9. Flight with two modes: Playerkey controls for small adjustments or Mouse control or fast travelling
 10. Flight noclip
+11. Teleport
-11. PlayerLog: Logs players your character has met in the session
+12. PlayerLog: Logs players your character has met in the session

 ![Special Thanks / Snippet Sources](https://i.imgur.com/lMBuEb0.png)